lenanghai/LearnPHP/README.md

 5. Don't Make Me Think, Revisited: A Common Sense Approach to Web Usability
 6. Peopleware: Productive Projects and Teams
 7. The Design of Everyday Things
+8. About Face 3: The Essentials of Interaction Design
+9. The Inmates Are Running the Asylum: Why High Tech Products Drive Us Crazy and How to Restore the Sanity
+10. GUI Bloopers: Don'ts and Do's for Software Developers and Web Designers
+11. Programming Pearls
+12. Designing Web Usability
+13. The Visual Display of Quantitative Information
+14. Visual Explanations: Images and Quantities, Evidence and Narrative
+15. Envisioning Information
+16. Mastering Regular Expressions